Emergent magnetic texture in driven twisted bilayer graphene: Conclusions.

-\textit{Summary.} To conclude, we presented a transport study of a monolayer armchair ribbon with a twisted graphene flake on top.
+In summary, we presented a transport study of a monolayer armchair and zigzag ribbons with a twisted graphene flake on top.
 Around the neutrality point, the TBG barrier scatters electrons mainly into evanescent modes and for twist angles around the magic angle, the response is dominated by the large number of localized states on the AA-stacked regions.
-Interestingly, the high local DOS also gives rise to an enhanced localized counterflow when a source-drain voltage is applied to only one layer, resulting in a highly tuneable lattice of well-defined in-plane orbital magnetic moments.
+The high local DOS also gives rise to an enhanced localized counterflow when a source-drain voltage is applied to only one layer, resulting in a highly tuneable lattice of well-defined in-plane orbital magnetic moments with potential technological interest.

 In our finite sample, a high local DOS is only seen around the neutrality point, but we expect similar features to be observed for larger filling factors in macroscopic samples where the band-structure has fully developed.
 This is based on calculations made for the continuum model where the enhanced counterflow exists over the entire first conduction and valence band, respectively.